Santa Clara hosts Lewis and Pepperdine - WTOP News

 Malibu, California; Thursday, 10 p.m.
 EST

-BOTTOM LINE: Pepperdine hosts the Santa Clara Broncos after Maxwell Lewis scored 20 points in Pepperdine’s 111-88 loss to the Gonzaga Bulldogs.
+BOTTOM LINE: Pepperdine takes on the Santa Clara Broncos after Maxwell Lewis scored 20 points in Pepperdine’s 111-88 loss to the Gonzaga Bulldogs.

 The Waves are 6-2 in home games.
-Pepperdine ranks ninth in the WCC in team defense, giving up 76.3 points while holding opponents to 42.9% shooting.

-The Broncos are 1-1 in conference games.
-Santa Clara ranks second in the WCC with 35.9 rebounds per game led by Brandin Podziemski averaging 8.5.
+Pepperdine is fourth in the WCC with 15.5 assists per game led by Mike Mitchell Jr. averaging 4.8.

+The Broncos are 1-1 against WCC opponents.
+Santa Clara is 4-1 when it has fewer turnovers than its opponents and averages 12.7 turnovers per game.

+The Waves and Broncos match up Thursday for the first time in WCC play this season.

-TOP PERFORMERS: Lewis is averaging 19.4 points and 5.9 rebounds for the Waves.
-Houston Mallette is averaging 13.1 points over the last 10 games for Pepperdine.
+TOP PERFORMERS: Lewis is scoring 19.4 points per game and averaging 5.9 rebounds for the Waves.
+Houston Mallette is averaging 13.1 points and 3.9 rebounds over the last 10 games for Pepperdine.

 LAST 10 GAMES: Waves: 3-7, averaging 75.2 points, 34.4 rebounds, 13.9 assists, 6.2 steals and 4.0 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 80.6 points per game.